 Take the guesswork out of which beaches to visit on your trip to South Australia with our top picks for the best family beaches in Adelaide.

-Anyone who grew up in South of Adelaide will tell you, that once the mercury starts rising, it’s time to hit the beach!
+Anyone who grew up in South of Adelaide will tell you, that once the mercury starts rising, it’s time to hit one of the awesome beaches surrounding Adelaide.

 The locals know all the best spots for a fun day out, but if you’re visiting from elsewhere, you probably don’t know where to catch a few waves and cool off.